nShade/CV/CV.rst

     :end: Dec 2020
     :responsibilities:
         * Owning the roadmap of test instruments and infrastructure
-        * Coordinating efforts of testing of the relayr cloud platform
+        * Coordinating efforts of testing of the relayr cloud IoT platform
         * Managing QA Engineers in Berlin office
     :achievements:
         * Refactoring of test framework that simplified and sped up writing tests and maintenance